newsnowlabs/runcvm/README.md

 - `docker exec` doesn't currently support `-i` or `-t`.
 This may be fixed in a later version.
 - Returning an exit code from the `docker run` entrypoint currently needs application support: your application may either write its exit code to `/.dkvm/exit-code` (supported exit codes 0-255) or call `/opt/dkvm/sbin/qemu-exit <code>` (supported exit codes 0-127).
 Automatic handling of exit codes from the entrypoint will be provided in a later version.
 - The DKVM software package at `/opt/dkvm` is mounted read-only within DKVM containers.
 Container applications cannot compromise DKVM, but they can execute binaries from within the DKVM package.
 This may be fixed in a later version.

-## DKVM with Dockside

-[Dockside](https://dockside.io/) can be used to launch DKVM 'devtainers'.
-Follow the Dockside instructions for adding the DKVM runtime to your profiles.